erickang21/bananapy/README.md

-# BananaPY - BananAPI Lib for Python
+# BananaPY - BananAPI Lib for Python. 💀
 ## API has been discontinued.

 This wrapper is made to support the API of https://bananapi.ml.